-Take the right number of pills at the right time of day.
+Take the right number of pills at the right time of day as prescribed.
 This is especially important for people with kidney disease.
 Uncontrolled HIV, blood sugar, or blood pressure can damage your kidneys.
 Also, the right pills will keep your chemicals balanced and prevent you from feeling ill.
 If you have reduced kidney function, alert any new doctor you see, since the dose of many medications may need to be adjusted.

 EAT A BALANCED DIET